SamBurgess93/Milestone-1/README.md

 - Social Media Icons - Appearing in the footer, the icons represent the relevant Social Media platforms, allowing the user to learn more.
 Upon hovering over the icons they change colour.

 - YouTube Embed - iframe element for a video uploaded to YouTube, showcasing a motivational video for the user to enjoy.
-The bootstrap resonsive class was utilised to make sure the video size was dynamic depedning on what device screen size was being used.
+The bootstrap responsive class was utilised to make sure the video size was dynamic depending on what device screen size was being used.

 - Collapsible Reviews - The customer reviews are expandable and collapsible to make the section cleaner and create an enhanced user experience.